mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 - Remove the `FUZZAPI_API` variable from the `.gitlab-ci.yml` file.
 The value will be inherited from the API Fuzzing CI/CD template.
 We recommend this method instead of manually setting a value.
 - If removing the variable is not possible, check to see if this value has changed in the latest version of the [API Fuzzing CI/CD template](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/templates/Security/API-Fuzzing.gitlab-ci.yml).
 If so, update the value in the `.gitlab-ci.yml` file.

-### Application cannot determine the base URL for the target API.
-For more information about resolving this issue see the trouble shooting section of the documentation
+### Application cannot determine the base URL for the target API

-The API Fuzzing runner outputs an error message when it cannot determine the target API after inspecting the OpenAPI document.
-This error message is shown when the target API has not been set in the template, and it could not be inferred from the OpenAPI document.
-The solutions are either explicitly indicating the base URL in your template or by providing enough information in your OpenAPI document.
+The API Fuzzing analyzer outputs an error message when it cannot determine the target API after inspecting the OpenAPI document.
+This error message is shown when the target API has not been set in the `.gitlab-ci.yml` and it could not be inferred from the OpenAPI document.
+The solutions are either explicitly providing the base URL in your `.gitlab-ci.yml` file or by providing enough information in your OpenAPI document.

 **Error message**